alttch/eva3/doc/lm/decision_matrix.rst

 cache previous item state to prevent false rule triggering.
 This may cause additional system overload.

-To enable state cache, set "cache_remote_state" option in section "plc" of :ref:`lm.ini<lm_ini>` to desired cache time-to-live in seconds (e.g. 604800 = time-to-live 1 week) and restart the controller.
+To enable state cache, set "plc/cache-remote-state" field in *config/lm/main* :doc:`registry</registry>` key to desired cache time-to-live in seconds (e.g.
+604800 = time-to-live 1 week) and restart the controller.

 Or use "feature" command: